-Mothers' pre-pregnancy weight tied to kids' IQ, study saysDecember 12th, 2012 by Amy Norton, Healthday Reporter in Health /
+Mothers' pre-pregnancy weight tied to kids' IQ, study saysDecember 12, 2012 by Amy Norton, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—Children whose mothers went into pregnancy overweight may have slightly lower scores on certain tests of verbal and numbers skills, a new study says.

 The findings, reported online Dec.
 10 in the journal Pediatrics, do not prove that their mothers' extra pounds are the reason for these decreased scores, and experts not involved in the study said it's too soon to suggest mothers-to-be lose weight for the sake of their kids' mental prowess.